devd/DustingTheWeb/README.md

 The architecture is to run content scripts before and after the page loads to MITM bad behavior and log it by sending it to background.html.
-The background page can either send it to a DB (code for which is separately available at https://github.com/rzhao/dustingtheweb_db or to another logging extension.
+The background page can either send it to a DB (code for which is separately available at https://github.com/rzhao/dustingtheweb_db or to another logging extensio (https://github.com/devd/chrome-filelogger)

 Based on the logs, we generated stats for two runs: